 Protecting Cities From Future Flood Risk

-Especially in coastal areas of the U.S., city officials are planning now for an increased flood risk in the future.
+Especially in coastal areas of the U.S., city officials are planning now for increased flood risk in the future.
 As sea levels continue to rise at increasing rates each year, planning now for the future of flood management is becoming increasingly important.
 Cities like Miami, New Orleans, and Boston are leading the way, spurred by city planners, homeowners, and environmental leaders who want to protect coastal areas for future generations.

 Florida officials are working together to save the Everglades and protect homes throughout south Florida’s major residential areas.
 Hurricanes continue to affect residents and cause flooding throughout the state at alarming rates.
 Coupled with rising sea levels, the threat is very real for many Florida residents.
-New Orleans has also been impacted by hurricanes and extensive flooding throughout the city due to storm surge.
+New Orleans has also been impacted by hurricanes and extensive flooding throughout the city due to storm surges.
 In response, the U.S. Army Corps of Engineers created a system of levees and floodwalls to fight rising waters and future storms.
-In Boston, city planners are looking long term and redesigning parks and living areas to protect the natural habitats needed to reduce storm surge effects and flooding impacts.
+In Boston, city planners are looking long-term and redesigning parks and living areas to protect the natural habitats needed to reduce storm surge effects and flooding impacts.